 There are approximately 40 manufacturers of fireplace inserts.
 Many produce a very high quality, reliable, dependable product.
 Some, of lesser quality.
 Thickness of the steel, the quality of the welds, the “fit and finished” look, the reputation of the manufacturer and the warranty they provide are all important for you to consider when shopping.

-The distance from the insert to a combustible mantel and the size of the hearth is critical information for the safe operation of a wood, pellet or gas fireplace insert.
+Additionally, distance from the insert to a combustible mantel and the size of the hearth is critical information for the safe operation of an insert.
 These clearance requirements can often influence the specific model of insert that can be safely installed into your existing fireplace.

 Some wood burning fireplace inserts are made of heavy gauge steel.
-Some made of cast iron.
+Others are made of cast iron.
 Some might use a combination of both and some even use soapstone.